 I teach Writing Fiction, Writing Humor and Comedy, and First-Year Writing in the Department of English and Philosophy.
-I’m also Co-Director of the Drexel Publishing Group and Editor-in-Chief of The 33rd, the annual CoAS print anthology of Drexel student and faculty writing used as a textbook in first-year writing courses.
 And I teach Strange Fiction and Superheroes in America for Drexel's Honors Program.
 The book Drexel University Off the Record (the unauthorized guide for prospective students) named "Scott Stein's Humor & Comedy Writing class" one of the "Ten Best Things About Drexel."

 The Philadelphia Inquirer said that my first novel Lost (2000) was “wonderfully comic” and “a page-turner” and BookSense.com made it a daily pick, calling it “hilarious and winning.”

-I run the humor-news site STEINLINES and am the editor of the group blog When Falls the Coliseum: a journal of American culture (or lack thereof).
-My short fiction and satire have appeared in such publications as National Review, Liberty, The G.W.
+I am the editor of the group blog When Falls the Coliseum: a journal of American culture (or lack thereof).
+My short fiction and satire have appeared in such publications as National Review, The Oxford University Press Humor Reader, Liberty, The G.W.
 Review, and Art Times.
 My essays and book reviews have been published in the Philadelphia Inquirer, Liberty, PopMatters.com, and other places.

 My favorite authors include Franz Kafka, Graham Greene, Henry James, Stanislaw Lem, Fyodor Dostoevsky, Stan Lee/Jack Kirby/Steve Ditko, and Guy de Maupassant.